Lotus

 Dealership Finder

 The dealership finder helps visitors locate specialist Lotus retailers through postcode search or browser geolocation.
-It follows the same image‑led pattern as the wider site while supporting a practical sales journey from exploration to local dealer contact.
+It follows the same image‑led pattern as the wider site whilst supporting a practical sales journey from exploration to local dealer contact.